SunStrong-Management/pypvs/README.md

 PVS_HOST=192.168.1.100 python examples/simple_pvs_async.py
 ```

-For the zeroconf_*.py examples additional library `zeroconf` must be installed using following command: `pip install zeroconf`.

 # Access to the PVS via varserver

 Please refer to [LocalAPI documentation](doc/LocalAPI.md) for details on accessing the PVS via varserver.